MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/digital-goods-api.md

 This will display the Store purchase UI to the user, where the user can view details about the product that they're trying to purchase.
 During this process, the current browser session is temporarily disabled until the purchase flow is complete.
 The user can either cancel the transaction, or proceed with the payment:

-* If the user cancels the payment, the Promise that's returned by `show()` will be rejected with an error.
+* If the user cancels the payment, the Promise that's returned by the `show` method will be rejected with an error.

 * If the user successfully pays and completes the purchase, the Promise will resolve with a `PaymentResponse`.